openvino/mtb-solidity/README.md

 - Oracle must target the **gOVI/quote** pair with liquidity (>0) to avoid divide-by-zero.
 - Each `split()` doubles supply; tightly control `REBASER_ROLE` and oracle thresholds.
-- Be transparent about when/how splits are executed.

 ---